Azure integration with Microsoft Dynamics CRM

 - Similar to a queue except that one or more listeners can subscribe to receive messages from the topic.

-|Support for persistent queues and topics are new for Microsoft Dynamics CRM 2011 Update Rollup 12 and Microsoft Dynamics CRM December 2012 Service Update.
-To use these new contracts, you must write your listener applications using the Windows Azure SDK v1.7 or 1.8.
-The Windows Azure AppFabric SDK V1.0 is now included in the Windows Azure SDK.
-Message buffer queues are deprecated and will not be supported in a future release of the Microsoft Dynamics CRM SDK.|
+|To use these contracts, you must write your listener applications using the Microsoft Azure SDK v1.7 or 1.8.
+Message buffer queues are deprecated and won’t be supported in a future release of the Microsoft Dynamics CRM SDK.|

 Identifying the kind of security a contract uses is part of the contract’s configuration.
 A contract can use Transport security, which uses Secure Sockets Layer (SSL) (https).

 Claims authentication is used for secure access to the service bus.
-The claim used to authenticate to the service bus is generated within Microsoft Dynamics CRM and signed by the AppFabricIssuer certificate specified in the Microsoft Dynamics CRM configuration database.
+The claim used to authenticate to the service bus is generated in Microsoft Dynamics CRM and signed by the AppFabricIssuer certificate specified in the Microsoft Dynamics CRM configuration database.

 If an error occurred after a post was attempted to the service bus, check the status of the related system job in the Microsoft Dynamics CRM web application for more information on the error.
-If the service bus is down or a listener/endpoint is not available, the current message being processed in Microsoft Dynamics CRM will not be posted to the bus.
+If the service bus is down or a listener/endpoint isn’t available, the current message being processed in Microsoft Dynamics CRM will not be posted to the bus.
 The asynchronous service will continue to try to post the message in an exponential pattern where it will try to post frequently at first and then at longer and longer intervals.
 For an internal Microsoft Dynamics CRM error, message posts are not attempted.
-For an external service bus or network error, the related system job will be in a Wait state.
+For an external service bus or network error, the related system job will be in a “Wait” state.

-Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online
+Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online

 Send comments about this topic to Microsoft.

-© 2012 Microsoft Corporation.
+© 2014 Microsoft Corporation.
 All rights reserved.